ultraviolet-1986/mintsetup/README.md

 - **25/01/2016**
 	- Renamed all functions to match formatting for standard BASH scripting conventions.
 	- Converted 4-space tabbed spaces to 2-spaced raw space characters for matching standard BASH scripting conventions.
+	- Have alphabetised the software lists so the source code is a little more human-readable.